moddio/moddio-docs/scripting-reference/actions/unbanPlayerFromChat.md

-Allows the specified player to talk in the ingame chat.
+Allows the specified player to talk in the in-game chat.